Frequently Asked Questions

 How do I get a ticket?

 Use this website to reserve free tickets.
 Select TICKETS, fill out the form completely.
 Your Ticket Reservation will be immediately emailed to you.
 Read it carefully.
 Save it.
 Then print or save it to your cell phone.
+If you do not get an email confirmation, your reservation did not go through.

 If you don’t see a red TICKETS button on the home page or next to the concert you wish to attend, tickets are either not yet available or they are already sold out.